Early life of Samuel Johnson: Childhood

 Johnson was born in Lichfield at 4:00 pm on Wednesday, 18 September 1709 at the family home above his father's bookshop, near Market Square, across from St Mary's Church.
 His mother was 40 when she gave birth, a matter for sufficient concern that George Hector, a "man-midwife" and a surgeon of "great reputation", was brought in to assist during the birth.
 The baby was named Samuel, after Sarah's brother Samuel Ford.
 He did not cry and, with doubts surrounding the newborn's health, his aunt claimed "that she would not have picked such a poor creature up in the street".
 As it was feared the baby might die, the vicar of St Mary's was summoned to perform a baptism.
 Two godfathers were chosen: Samuel Swynfen, a physician and graduate of Pembroke College, and Richard Wakefield, a lawyer, coroner, and Lichfield town clerk.

 Johnson's health improved and he was placed in the nursing care of Joan Marklew.
-During this period he contracted what is believed to have been scrofula, known at that time as the "King's Evil".
-Sir John Floyer, a former physician to King Charles II, recommended that the young Johnson should receive the "royal touch", which he received from Queen Anne on 30 March 1712 at St James's Palace.
+During this period he contracted what is believed to have been scrofula.
+Upon the recommendation of Sir John Floyer, a former physician to King Charles II, the young Johnson received the "royal touch" from Queen Anne on 30 March 1712 at St James's Palace.
 Johnson was given a ribbon in memory of the event, which he claimed to have worn for the rest of his life.
 However, the ritual was ineffective and an operation was performed that left him with permanent scarring across his face and body.
 Sarah later gave birth to a second boy, Nathaniel.
 Having two children put financial strain on the family; Michael was unable to keep on top of the debts he had accumulated over the years, and his family was no longer able to maintain the lifestyle it had previously enjoyed.